 Vietnam From Your Living Room

 Vietnam is home to some truly incredible food.
-Spring rolls are as good as they get.
+The spring rolls are as good as they get.
 Crusty baguette bread is used all over the country to make Banh Mi – a Vietnamese subway style sandwich.
-There are loads of incredible flavours to be tasted throughout the country.
+There are loads of incredible flavours to be tasted throughout the country, varying from north to south.
 In typical Asian fashion, the signature dish of Vietnam is a noodle-based soup called Pho (pronounced ‘Fa’).

 Pho is made up of a beef stock, onion, bean sprouts, thinly sliced beef and rice noodles.
-It’s fairly simple to cook, although making the stock is fairly time consuming.
+It’s fairly simple to cook, although making the stock can be time consuming.
 However, it is my promise to you that a well-cooked Pho is certainly worth the effort!
 Veggie & Vegan variations of the recipe can be found online too.

 If you fancy giving it a go, here is a short video you can use to guide you.
 For the authentic Vietnamese experience, practice eating your Pho with chopsticks and a spoon!
 When Vietnam opens up again for travel that’ll be a sure-fire way to impress your Vietnam Intro leader!

 Dive into a Vietnamese tradition with some origami lanterns

 If you’ve researched Vietnam as a travel destination, I’m confident you’ll have read about Hoi An.
 Often people’s favourite place in Vietnam, Hoi An is known as the ‘city of lanterns’.
 The old town is a UNESCO heritage site, and limits the vehicles that are allowed in to the centre.
 Cars, buses and scooters are not allowed (although some cheeky moped drivers ignore this).